 The main objectives of the Awards is to make innovative political projects more visible and inspire others to implement similar projects.
 So, if you have an innovative project that you think deserves more recognition and should be replicated elsewhere, we encourage you to submit it.

-Projects can be submitted in 9 categories: Community, Democracy, Digitalisation, Ecology, Economy, Education, Human Rights, Quality of Life, and Covid-19 Strategies.
+Projects can be submitted in 8 categories: Democracy, Climate Protection, Democracy Technologies, Government Improvement, Social Cohesion, Local Development, Education, and Party Innovation.
 (Find out more about the Awards categories here)

 Lastly, you should have a look at the formal criteria for a project to be submitted.

 What should I include in my application?

 In our submission form, you will be asked to provide the project owner’s contact information, a project title, a short description, descriptions of how the project meets the evaluation criteria, namely: Innovation, Participation and Sustainability (find out how we define the criteria here).

 The short description of the project should cover the following topics (you can write a short paragraph for each of them)

 - Motivation: What is the motivation for starting this project?
 Include a summary of the problem, issue, or situation this initiative is intended to address, and the project’s aims and objectives.

 - Actions: Which actions are implemented to achieve the project’s aims?